davidmerfield/randomColor/demo/How to.md

 Perceived luminance is hard to represent digitally.
 Colors are quite complicated cultural constructs Nevertheless it's useful to generate attractive colors.

+When generating multiple colors, try to make them distinct.

 ## Code outline

 If H, S or V value is passed